mslycn/my-home-assistant-docker-project/README.md

 - [Raspberry Pi OS Lite (64-bit) Installation](https://blog.matterxiaomi.com/blog/Raspberry-Pi-part2/) - The official installation guides.How to install Raspberry Pi OS Lite (64-bit) with an SD card reader

+## Installing Docker

+Before setting up Home Assistant in Docker, there are a few hardware and OS requirements that must be met. raspberry pi os lite (64-bit)  on Raspberry Pi 3b+ installation method.

+- [Raspberry Pi OS Lite (64-bit) Installation](https://blog.matterxiaomi.com/blog/Raspberry-Pi-part2/) - The official installation guides.How to install Raspberry Pi OS Lite (64-bit) with an SD card reader

 ## In case you need help

 _There are various ways to get in touch with the Home Assistant community.